 Managers and supervisors are responsible for implementing and maintaining the IIP Program in their work areas and for answering worker questions about the IIP Program.
-A copy of this IIP Program is available from the Production Office, the Assistant Directors, and the Construction Coordinator, and is also available to all employees at safetyontheset.com.
+A copy of this IIP Program is available from the Production Office and Department Heads, and is also available to all employees at safetyontheset.com.